 metadata (dictionary)

-topic_id (string): The unique ID of the input report requestOther metadata fields may be present but will be ignored.
+topic_id (string): The unique ID of the input report requestrun_id (string): An arbitrary string to identify the run.
+It is recommended to include your team name as part of the run_idOther metadata fields may be present but will be ignored.

 responses (array): a list of sentence dictionaries.references (array): a list of reference document IDs (strings).
 This should be the union of all cited documents.Sentences must appear in report order.
 Each sentence dictionary has the following fields:

 text (string): a string containing the text of the sentencecitations (dictionary): a dictionary of zero or more document IDs (strings) mapped to scores that are floating point numbers.
-The higher the number, the more confidence the system has in the validity of that citation.Please submit your runs through the Google Form that will be announced later.
+The higher the number, the more confidence the system has in the validity of that citation.Please submit your runs to TIRA.
 Each team can submit an unlimited number of submissions, but only the last three submissions from the team for each task will be evaluated and considered in the competition.

 Each participating team is expected to submit a system paper after the results are announced.
 During the conference, the winner in each task will receive a slot for an oral presentation.
 Other teams will be invited to present at the poster session.
 We strongly encourage each team to participate in the poster session to share the knowledge.